-Continental ExtremeContact DW Review
+Continental ExtremeContact DW Review & Rating for 2023

 This 2018 Continental ExtremeContact DW review came by accident.
 My friend spent two weeks searching for a used luxury car after selling his old truck.
 It runs out his cousin from across the border was keen on selling his 2016 BMW 5-series.
 But there’s a catch: it’s a diesel.

 To be specific, it was a 2016 BMW 535d with the magnificent 3.0-liter turbocharged inline-six diesel mill connected to an eight-speed automatic transmission.
 The car was fitted with stock 18-inch wheels and Continental all-season tires that badly needs replacement.
 My friend asked me about the BMW diesel and I told him not to worry about the paltry 255 horsepower output of the diesel.
 What he should focus on is the 413 pound-feet of torque at only 1,500 rpm.
 I told him this is enough to rival the torque output of a petrol V8.

 After negotiating the price, we drove over across the border to give the car a visit.
 True to form, it was pristine and well-maintained except for the balding Continental tires.
 We took the car for a short test drive and proceeded to buy a set of summer tires.
 The tire shop recommended the Continental ExtremeContact DW tires.
 After about an hour or so, we drove back home.

 After inspecting every crucial aspect of the car, we changed the oil and planned a long test drive.
 Like I said, it was also an opportunity to put the Continental ExtremeContact DW tires through its paces.

 Continental ExtremeContact DW Review: Features